octaleadsprivatelimited-cloud/vl-cooltech/DEPLOYMENT.md

 **Ready to launch!** 🚀

-Your ApplianceCares.in website is now ready for deployment.
+Your VL CoolTech website is now ready for deployment.
 Follow the steps above to get it live on the internet.